Topics

 2. Meals high in indigestible foods are not fattening

-I’m simply saying that it is hard to gain weight if a thin person eats them properly every day.
+I’m simply saying that it is hard to gain weight if a lean person eats them properly every day.

-Although a person who has already gained weight (or who is already overweight) may not lose weight by eating some indigestible foods, I consider that it may be possible to lose weight depending on how you eat them, since these foods are always discussed in dieting techniques.
+Although a person who is already overweight may not lose weight by eating some less digestible foods, I consider that it may be possible to lose weight depending on how you eat them, since these foods are always discussed in dieting techniques.

 3. The effect of carbohydrates that make it easier for people to gain weight